Bus Accident Injuries

 Spinal Cord Injury

 Since the spinal cord is part of the central nervous system, spinal cord injuries shouldn’t be taken lightly.
 If you or a loved one suffered a spinal cord injury in a motor vehicle accident, you may face intense medical treatment, surgery, and a long period of recovery.

-The auto accident attorneys at Bottaro Law don’t think you should have to bear the financial burden of injuries that weren’t your fault, and we want to help.
+The auto accident attorneys at the Bottaro Law Firm, LLC don’t think you should have to bear the financial burden of injuries that weren’t your fault, and we want to help.
 Contact us 24/7 at (401) 777-7777, or complete a free initial consultation today.